bodrick/awesome/TOPICS.md

 ## alternatives

-*   [files-community/Files](https://github.com/files-community/Files) - Building the best file manager experience for Windows
+*   [files-community/Files](https://github.com/files-community/Files) - Building the best file manager for Windows
 *   [you-dont-need/You-Dont-Need-Lodash-Underscore](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore) - List of JavaScript methods which you can use natively + ESLint Plugin

 ## good-first-issue

-*   [files-community/Files](https://github.com/files-community/Files) - Building the best file manager experience for Windows
+*   [files-community/Files](https://github.com/files-community/Files) - Building the best file manager for Windows
 *   [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.
 *   [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!

 ## power-user

-*   [files-community/Files](https://github.com/files-community/Files) - Building the best file manager experience for Windows
+*   [files-community/Files](https://github.com/files-community/Files) - Building the best file manager for Windows

 ## among-us